Discrete snakes with globally centered displacements: Tightness

-\end{prop} The proof of this proposition is long and somewhat technical, so we postpone it until Section \ref{sec:technical}.
+The proof of this proposition is long and somewhat technical, so we postpone it until Section \ref{sec:technical}.

-\begin{proof}[Proof of Proposition \ref{prop:tightness_typ} assuming Proposition \ref{lem:max_tight}] By Skorohod's representation theorem we may assume that we are working on a probability space where the convergence in Proposition \ref{prop:conv_cuts_attach} is almost sure.
+\begin{proof}[Proof of Proposition \ref{prop:tightness_typ} assuming Proposition \ref{lem:max_tight}] By Skorokhod's representation theorem, we may assume that we are working on a probability space where the convergence in Proposition \ref{prop:conv_cuts_attach} is almost sure.
 In particular, $\sigma n^{-1/2}J_k^n \convas J_k$ as $n\rightarrow \infty.$

 As argued above, it remains to show that, for $\gamma > 0$,

 Since $(\rT_{n,j}^k)_{1 \le j \le c(\mathrm{F}_n^k)}$ are independent Bienaym\'e($\mu$) trees conditionally on their sizes, we obtain

 for all $n$ sufficiently large, since $|\breve Z_j^{n,\delta}| \le n^{1/4 - \delta}$ for all $1 \le j \le c(\rT_k^n)$ and all $n \ge 1$.
 Applying Proposition \ref{lem:max_tight} to each of the conditional probabilities in the above sum, we obtain that the right-hand side is at most